AllenCell/benchmarking_representations/README.md

 │   │   │   ├── pc_sdfs.py      <- Sample point clouds from 32**3 resolution SDF images [Update data paths]
 ```

-Create a single cell manifest for each dataset with a column corresponding to these saved paths.
+In all cases, create a single cell manifest for each dataset with a column corresponding to final processed paths, and create a split column corresponding to train/test/validation.

 3. Update the processed data path column in the datamodule yaml files. e.g. for the cellPACK data, these yaml files are located here